Study Abroad Program Overview

 helps you make a connection between health and the environment on a global scale, and the second course Methods in Environmental Science and Health Surveillance

 teaches you essential practical skills in environmental health and science assessment.
-You then apply the newly acquired global vision and practical training to the third, fourth, and fifth course.
+You then apply the newly acquired global vision and practical training to the third and fourth course.

 - introduces the challenges facing environments globally such as warming seas, climate change, ocean acidification and rising sea levels